Lightning-AI/pytorch-lightning/docs/source-app/index.rst

 ******************************************
 Components "connect" into full stack AI apps which we call Lightning apps.
-Lightning apps can be as simple as sequential ML workflows without GUIs, or as complex as a generative AI app managing its own full react UI with models deploying in real-time.
+Lightning apps can be as simple as sequential ML workflows without GUIs, or as complex as a generative AI app managing its own full react UI with models deployed and load-balanced in real-time.

 .. lit_tabs::
    :titles: ; Example; Example; Example;